rbellec/accelerate_back_dev_with_nocode/README.md

 Currently rabbitmq configuration has to be updated and can be accessed only via its port on localhost (http://rabbitmq.local:15672/#/).
 Open port in docker-compose file to access it from outside.

+### Traefik dashboard

+Once your /etc/hosts configured, you can access dashboard at http://traefik.local/dashboard/

+If you want to access the dashboard & API in insecure mode, you need to uncomment the 2 lines in docker-compose.yml (or better, configure them in docker-compose.override.yml).
+A commented section is placed in docker-compose.override.example.yml.

+# - "--api.insecure=true" # To open console and API on port 8080
+# - "8080:8080" # Only for "insecure mode"

 traefik  dashboard : http://localhost:8080/dashboard/